umbraco/UmbracoDocs/Reference/Scheduling/index.md

 ---
 versionFrom: 9.0.0
-verified-against: rc-2
-meta-title: Scheduling with hosted services in Umbraco meta.Description: Use hosted services to run a background task
+meta.title: "Scheduling with hosted services in Umbraco" meta.Description: "Use hosted services to run a background task"
-state: complete
-update-links: true
 ---

 # Scheduling with RecurringHostedServiceBase